Katherine Louise Cain Wise

 Katherine is survived by Robert (Bob) C. (Bettyann) Wise, Noel V. (Vince) Wise and Barbara Ann Wise Messamore (Reuben); grandchildren Mark Wise, Melissa Green, Lee Wise and Matthew Messamore; five great-grandchildren; three great-great-grandchildren; as well as several nieces and nephews.

-Visitation for Katherine Louise Wise will be from 11 a.m. until the funeral hour at 1 p.m.
-Wednesday at Beshear Funeral Home in Dawson Springs with Father David Kennedy officiating.
-Burial will follow in Rosedale Cemetery in Dawson Springs.
+Services were Wednesday at Beshear Funeral Home in Dawson Springs.
+Father David Kennedy officiated.
+Burial followed in Rosedale Cemetery in Dawson Springs.

 Expressions of sympathy may take the form of donations to be made to St. Thomas More, Lourdes Volunteers or charity of your choice.